September 1, 2021

 To: Our Residents, Guests, Persons-Served and Family Members

-We know many of you may be concerned about the spread of COVID-19 (the novel coronavirus) being reported in the media and how it may impact us here at our campuses.
+We know many of you may be concerned about the spread of COVID-19 and how it may impact us here at our campuses.
 Ensuring our persons served are cared for in a safe and healthy environment is our greatest concern.
-Currently, we don’t have any known cases in our campuses.
-The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we are implementing to help reduce the potential for the virus to enter our building.
+The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we have implemented to help reduce the potential for the virus to enter our building.
 However, we need your help in battling COVID-19.
 Below are some examples of how you can help protect the residents, as well as prevent the spread throughout the community.

-- We understand that connecting with family members is incredibly important, and there are a variety of other ways you might consider connecting with them.
-These may include telephone, email, text, or through Skype or Facebook.
-We will do what we can to support these alternative ways to communicate for now.
+There are still a variety of other ways visitors might consider connecting with their loved ones.
+These include telephone, email, text, or through Skype or Facebook.
+We will do what we can to support these alternative ways to communicate.

-Our campuses are following the recommendations of the CDC on prevention steps, including following strict handwashing procedures, and in some circumstances, wearing gowns and gloves when interacting with residents who are sick.
-We also are staying up to date with the CDC recommendations as they are updated.
+Our campuses are following the recommendations of the CDC on prevention steps, including wearing face shields, procedural and N95 masks, following strict handwashing procedures, social distancing and disinfecting surfaces often.
+We are staying up to date with the CDC recommendations as they are updated.
 In addition, our Home Office and campuses are in close contact with the local and state health departments and are following their guidance.